transdigiware/blockchain/howto/ibp-console-build-network.md

 *Figure 4.
 Associate the CA admin identity*

 You can view the CA admin identity in your console Wallet by clicking on the **Wallet** in the left navigation.
-Click on the identity to view the certificate and private key of the CA admin.
+Click the identity to view the certificate and private key of the CA admin.

 **Task: Check your Wallet**